LeroyMackerl/MassAPI/README.md

 ### When to Use Mass API vs Native Mass

 **Use Mass API when:**
-* Working outside of Mass processors (gameplay code, subsystems, actors)
+* Working outside of Mass processors
-* Spawning entities from Blueprint or gameplay events
+* Reading from other entity inside processors
-* Performing simple entity queries and iterations
+* Operating on individual entity
+* Building entities in runtime
-* Need Blueprint support for entity operations
+* Need Blueprint support for mass entity
+* Need flag system to avoid archytype migrations
+* Need cleaner c++ api and less boilerplate code
-* Want cleaner syntax for deferred operations
+* Want an unified entry for mass operations

 **Use Native Mass API when:**
 * Inside Mass processors (for optimal performance)